 In spite of several offers of emigration, Leo Baeck refused to leave Germany or his community, even after Jewish businesses and synagogues (including his home congregation at Fasanenstrasse) were burned and looted in November 1938.
 He is reported to have said that he would only leave Germany when he was the last Jew remaining there.
 He remained the nominal president of the Reichsverband when it was placed under Nazi control and renamed the Reichsvereinigung der Juden in Deutschland.
 When this organization was finally disbanded in 1943, Leo Baeck, along with his family members, was sent to the concentration camp at Theresienstadt (Terezin) at the age of seventy.

-During his time in Theresienstadt, Leo Baeck continued to teach, holding secret lectures on philosophy and religion in the barracks of the camp.
-In spite of being forced to perform hard labor, he also managed to begin a manuscript that would later become Dieses Volk – Jüdische Existenz, (“This People Israel: The Meaning of Jewish Existence”) an interpretation of Jewish history.
+During his time in Theresienstadt, Leo Baeck continued to teach, holding lectures on philosophy and religion.
+He also managed to begin a manuscript that would later become Dieses Volk – Jüdische Existenz, (“This People Israel: The Meaning of Jewish Existence”) an interpretation of Jewish history.
 The camp was liberated in May 1945 by the Red Army.
 None of Baeck’s four sisters survived Theresienstadt.

 After the liberation of the camp, Leo Baeck eventually made his way to England where his daughter Ruth resided.
 He received many citations and honors as a result of his efforts under the Nazis, and spent much of his next years travelling and lecturing, as well as writing and helping to found several organizations with the goals of assisting the remnants of European Jewry.
 He also reached out to the new Federal Republic of Germany and to Israel.